Catulle Mendès: For theatre

-In the same year, Catulle Mendès wrote in Le Figaro that it was after reading Gobineau's Les Religions et les Philosophies dans d´Asie centrale (The religions and philosophies of central Asia) that he had the idea to write a drama about the first woman disciple of the Báb: the Persian erudite and illustrious poet Tahéreh.
+In the same year, Catulle Mendès wrote in Le Figaro that it was after reading Gobineau's Les Religions et les Philosophies dans d´Asie centrale (The religions and philosophies of central Asia) that he had the idea to write a drama about the first woman disciple of the Báb: the Persian erudite and illustrious poet Táhirih.

-When it comes to his theater work, Femme de Tabarin was Mendès most successful comedy and for the first time it was presented at the Theatre Libre of Antoine in November 1887.
+When it comes to his theater work, La Femme de Tabarin was the most successful comedy, and for its first performance, it was presented at the Theatre Libre of Antoine in November 1887.
 But it was published in 1874.
-Mendès was hesitant to allow it to be performed believing it might offen some of the critics and the theater had a small audience of 37.
-There was also another performance, but the main success was La Femme de Tabarin.
-Mendès created a book of five acts for an opera called Ariane in 1906.
-It had a mix of classical legend and material of his won convention.
-It was written upon request from Massenet.
+Mendès was hesitant to allow it to be performed, believing it might offend some of the critics.
+Mendès created a libretto of five acts for an opera called Ariane in 1906.
+It had a mix of classical legend and material of his own invention.
+It was written upon request from the composer Jules Massenet.
 With the success of Ariane, Mendès and Massenet worked together on another opera called Bacchus.